Jbleezy/BO1-Reimagined/README.md

 ### Quick Revive
 * No longer automatically powered on in solo
-* Increased cost in solo from 500 points to 1500 points
+* Increased cost in solo from 500 to 1500
 * Decreases revive time by 33.33%
 * Decreases health regeneration delay by 25%
 * Hintstring now says "Quick Revive" in solo and coop